Justin Moyer: Puff Pieces

 Moyer plays guitar in Puff Pieces, a trio featuring Mike Andre of Antelope and Amanda Huron of Vertebrates.
 The band released a single on Lovitt Records in 2014, and a full-length in 2016.

 Light Beams

 Light Beams, a trio featuring Moyer, bassist Arthur Noll and drummer Sam Lavine, released a cassette and a split seven-inch with Ian Svenonius's solo project Escapism in 2017.
+The trio's first full-length, "Self Help" (2020), won a Washington Area Music Association award in 2021.

+After adding percussionists Leah Gage and Erin McCarley, the quintet released another full-length, "Wild Life," in 2023.